 How much can you potentially make owning a hookah lounge?

 Hookah lounge profits will vary depending on the lounge’s size and location, business model, years in existence, and profit margins.
-A lounge in an area with a large Middle Eastern customer base may be at an advantage and could be able to bring in a larger number of customers than a lounge in a location where fewer residents come from a culture that embraces hookah.
+A lounge in an area with a large Middle Eastern customer base may be at an advantage.
+It could bring in a larger number of customers than a lounge in a location where fewer residents come from a culture that embraces hookah.
 A lounge owner who strategically chooses the lounge’s location and designs the business to appeal to a broad customer base can maximize their profits and position their business for success.

 Things to consider before starting a hookah lounge

-As the owner of a hookah lounge, you should be prepared to field questions from local residents, other store owners, and the general public about the health risks of hookah.
+As the owner of a hookah lounge, you should be prepared to field questions from residents, other store owners, and the general public about the health risks of hookah.
 Gaining approval to start up a lounge can be a challenge, especially in a more conservative area, so be prepared with facts and figures.
-Highlighting hookah’s cultural importance can also help, but the public will question the safety of your business both when you start it up and once it’s established.
+Highlighting hookah’s cultural importance can also help, but the public will question your business’s safety both when you start it up and once it’s established.

-While the bulk of sales will come from hookah and shisha, offering additional options, like oxygen, food, and teas, can enhance a customer’s experience.
+The bulk of sales will come from hookah and shisha, and a lounge will either charge by the hour or by the size of the bowl.
+To increase profits more, consider offering additional options, like oxygen, food or snacks, and teas, enhancing a customer’s experience.
 This improved experience can encourage customers to stay longer and increase per-customer sales.
 The same is true of offering some retail items, like shisha and hookah supplies, that customers can purchase to take home.